vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 can ultimately place the tags file wherever you want.
 One could also tailor this for other distributed SCM tools (e.g., Mercurial).

+Generically speaking, there are other options as well.
+You could set a filesystem watcher to watch your project tree and run ctags any time a file changes.
+A task runner like [Grunt][grunt] might be a viable option too, especially for web developers.
+The goal is to automate the task of (re)generating your tags file, so there is likely to be no shortage of options.

 ## Tying It All Together

 That brings us back to where we started, to the issue of code completion